replane-dev/replane-python/examples/django-integration/README.md

 ## Production Considerations

 1. **Use environment variables** for `REPLANE_BASE_URL` and `REPLANE_SDK_KEY`
-2. **Set appropriate fallbacks** for all configs your app depends on
+2. **Set appropriate defaults** for all configs your app depends on
 3. **Monitor the health endpoint** to ensure Replane connectivity
 4. **Handle `RuntimeError`** if client initialization fails
 5. **Consider using Django signals** for more complex initialization scenarios